jasonnnnntwj/FinalChallange/README.md

 *Photo of Send Value Button*

 ## Assign function to the send button.
-First, create a variable to store the value.
+Create a variable to store the value.
 ```
 value = [[0 for j in range(32)] for i in range (32)]
 ```